Writing

 ❖

 My daughter and I played a game called Bodyguard.
 Every two weeks, she carried her earnings from working at a restaurant to the bank.
-It was my job to protect her on the way even though she was stronger and faster than me.
-Normally, she felt comfortable walking this route on her own but depositing hundreds of dollars in cash from tips made her uneasy.
-We stood back-to-back at the automatic teller.
-She inserted the money; I faced the street to make sure all was well.
+It was my job to protect her on the way, even though she was stronger and faster than me.
+Normally, she felt comfortable walking this route on her own, but depositing hundreds of dollars in cash from tips made her uneasy.

-It was in early July, during one of those deposits, that I saw the man with the beard.
+It was in early July, while making one of those deposits, that I saw the man with the beard.
 He stood at the corner next to the grocery entrance and waved at me.
-He wore dirty
+He wore dirty pants and a stained shirt.
+He looked like he hadn’t bathed in days.
+Homeless people are not supposed to be this happy, I thought, and yet there he was, smiling and waving.
+I waved back.

 He approached me and said, “Hello.”